 I am finally able to announce that I am one of the winners of the 2018-19 TLC Free Reads.
 It’s a scheme run by Arts Council England for talented writers on low incomes.

-It gave me the opportunity to have my writing professionally assessed by The Literary Consultancy (TLC).
-I’ve had to keep it under my hat for almost half a year.
+Winning a Free Read gave me the most brilliant opportunity to have my writing professionally assessed by The Literary Consultancy (TLC).
+I had to keep it under my hat for almost half a year.
 I was almost ready to pop.

 I’m an Actor, not a Writer